Ioanna-jpg/AI-project1-Cannibals-and-Missionaries---NQueens/README.md

 The Cannibals and Missionaries problem is a classic AI puzzle: three missionaries and three cannibals must cross a river using a boat which can carry at most two people.
 N-Queen problem is a classical problem in the field of AI, where we try to find a chessboard configuration where in a N × N board there will be N queens, not attacking each other.

+**For more information on the example of use, the programming architecture and experimental results check the Info.pdf file**

 **Exercise 1: Missionaries and cannibals problem:**

 <ins>The problem is solved using an A* algorithm</ins>